U. Utah Phillips

 As his widow Joanna says: “Bruce always came at ideas, decisions, and thoughts about the homeless from the viewpoint of the homeless.

-Many’s the time at board meetings when he was able to enlighten his fellow board members about the authentic needs of those they served.
+Many times at board meetings when he was able to enlighten his fellow board members about the authentic needs of those they served.

 “There’s a phrase we all know: ‘the soul of compassion.’
-Hospitality House is a place of compassion and with his pure vision, steadiness of purpose and sincere love for the poor, Bruce will always be a part of its soul and will forever guide its policies.”
+Hospitality House is a place of compassion and with his pure vision, steadiness of purpose, and sincere love for the poor, Bruce will always be a part of its soul and will forever guide its policies.”

 Prayer at the Joe Hill House